FLAC2D Modeling • Tutorials

 Note

-Recall that the group name “Air” was specified in the Model pane.
+Recall that the group name “Air” was previously specified in the Model workspace.

 ; Solve to equilibrium after excavation